Have a Question?

 Q: Do you participate with my insurance carrier?

 A: You should obtain the most recent participating provider directory from your insurance carrier.
 Click here for Valley Radiology list of participating insurance carriers.

 Q: Do I need an authorization to obtain an MRI or CT?

 A: Most insurance carriers require an authorization for MRI or CT imaging performed on a non-emergency basis.
 It's best to check with your insurance carrier prior to having the exam performed.
 Your referring physician's office should obtain authorization prior to scheduling your appointment with CRR.

 Q: Why are subspecialty-trained Radiologists important to me?

-A: Subspecialist radiologists have additional years of advanced training in modalities such as MRI, CT, and PET/CT.
+A: Subspecialist radiologists have additional years of advanced training in modalities such as MRI, and CT.
 They also have clinical expertise in body parts such as brain, head/neck, spine, soft tissue, shoulder, elbow, hand/wrist, knee and foot/ankle.

 Q: What are the advantages of digital mammography compared to conventional mammography?